lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   This item of the CBOR sequence indicates that the message sender supports the EDHOC application profile identified by the Profile ID.

-* A CBOR array including at least one element.
+* A CBOR array including at least two elements.
 In particular:

   * The first element MUST be a CBOR integer, specifying the Profile ID of an EDHOC application profile.
 The integer value is taken from the 'Profile ID' column of the "EDHOC Application Profiles" registry.